 Food is one of the most basic human needs.
 Many people are forced to choose between food and other basic necessities such as rent, utilities or medical care.
 Through our food pantries, we provide perishable and non-perishable foods, including fresh produce, dairy, meat and traditional staples such as cereal, canned vegetables, rice and beans.
 Food assistance is provided in all four regional offices.
 Hours of operation vary from region to region.

-In addition to our Food Pantries, we all have a mobile rural outreach program that addresses the lack of transportation and other barriers by the delivery of food to remote parts Alachua, Bradford, Dixie, Flagler, Gilchrist, Levy, Putnam, and St. johns
+In addition to our Food Pantries, we all have a mobile rural outreach program that addresses the lack of transportation and other barriers by the delivery of food to remote parts of Alachua, Bradford, Dixie, Flagler, Gilchrist, Levy, Putnam, and St. johns counties.

 For additional information regarding assistance provided please contact: